CarinaAJ/p3-last-chapter/README.md

 ![Order another book](readme-assets/last-choice-new-start.png)

-## Future Implementation
+## Future Features
 --------------------------

-  Given the time I would like to rework the story and make it much bigger.
-  Extra narrative, more games, possibly a black jack game.
-  I would very much like to have the background image change as the user progresses through the story, from jungle scene to boat to saloon to plantation among others.
-  This is beyond my abilities at the moment and not needed for this project.
+- To migrate the booklist to a Google sheet and pull out the titles from there for a wider selection
+- To give the user the option to enter an email address instead/addition off a phone number
+- To allow the user to order multiple books at the same time

 [Back to the Top](#table-of-contents)